Horizontal-org/Tella-P2P-Protocol/README.md

 - Device B (recipient) receives the payload
 - Device B (recipient) returns the `sessionId`

-The Certificate Hash from the QR code is automatically compared with the hash received from the server.
+The Certificate Hash from the QR code is automatically compared with the hash received from the recipient.

 **Manual Method:**

 Initial Ping:
 - Device A (sender) manually types the IP address, PIN, and PORT
 - Device A (sender) sends a ping to `/api/v1/ping`
-- Device A (sender) retrieves the Certificate Hash from server
+- Device A (sender) retrieves the Certificate Hash from recipient
 - Device A (sender) displays the Certificate Hash to be compared
 - Device B (recipient) displays the Certificate Hash upon receiving the `/api/v1/ping` request